bootique/bootique/UPGRADE.md

 in your config to be `kafkaclient.producer.linger`.
 Note that once you do it, you can use any supported duration format e.g. "1s".
 Also note that the default value for this property was changed from 1 to 0 to match the Kafka default.

+* [bootique-kafka #23](https://github.com/bootique/bootique-kafka/issues/23): Per this task, a new user-friendly Consumer API was created.
+Breaking changes: (1) consumers can no longer be obtained via `KafkaClientFactory`.
+Instead inject `KafkaConsumerFactory` and use its consumer builder methods.
+(2) `kafkaclient.consumer.autoCommitIntervalMs` config is renamed to `kafkaclient.consumer.autoCommitInterval` and is now a duration (so you can use readable values like "1ms").
+Same goes for `kafkaclient.consumer.sessionTimeoutMs` that got renamed to `kafkaclient.consumer.sessionTimeout`.

 * [bootique-metrics #30](https://github.com/bootique/bootique-metrics/issues/30): There was a massive renaming of module metrics to follow a single naming convention.
 Follow the link to [bootique-metrics #30](https://github.com/bootique/bootique-metrics/issues/30) to see the old vs new names across all affected modules.